agamm/awesome-developer-first/CONTRIBUTING.md

 - Usually this means that the front page has some code examples :)
 - Products - tools/services that people pay for.

+**If you are not adding the only palyer in the category, please post the other competitors and explain why this product is the most awesome from the bunch.**

 If you want to open a new category, please add some competitors so there won't be only one product.